-TERRAIN-SVT AND TAWS-B ALERTING DISPLAYS
+TAWS-B ALERTING DISPLAYS

-Alerts are issued when flight conditions meet parameters that are set within Terrain-SVT or TAWS-B software algorithms.
+Alerts are issued when flight conditions meet parameters that are set within the TAWS-B software algorithms.
 Terrain alerts typically employ a CAUTION or a WARNING alert severity level, or both.
 When an alert is issued, visual annunciations are displayed and voice alerts are simultaneously issued.